Division

 The division is the process of putting a group of objects into equal parts.
 It’s an example of the \(4\) fundamental math operations, which give a fair outcome of sharing.

-The division is the procedure of repetitive subtracting.
+The division is the procedure of repetitive subtraction.
 It’s the opposite of multiplication.
-Whenever we know a fact of multiplication, it’s possible to get a division fact.
+Whenever we know a fact of multiplication fact, it’s possible to get a division fact.

 The primary objective division is to find the number of equal groups or the number in each group whenever you share fairly.

-Whilst doing number division, you break down bigger numbers to lesser numerals such as multiplying these lower so they’ll be equivalent to the higher number taken.
+Whilst doing number division, you break down bigger numbers to smaller numerals such as multiplying these lower so they’ll be equivalent to the higher number taken.

 Related Topics